 - What are the drivers of cash needs of a business?
 How do they affect the value of a business?
 Specifically, how do sales growth, profit margins, and level of supporting assets needed and liabilities available affect the cash generated or needed by a business?

 - How do the margins and investment needed affect the return on investment generated by the business?
 How do businesses with stable cash flows leverage the return on invested capital to generate a higher return on equity for their shareholders?

 - FSA2: How should one remove past non-recurring items to forecast the future?

 - FSA3: How does one measure the return on investment over horizons longer than one year?
 What are the advantages of doing so?
 This spreadsheet introduces two new measures of long-term returns -- return on book equity (ROBE) and return on market equity (ROME).

-- FSA4: How does one measure quality of earnings?
+- FSA4: How does one measure the quality of earnings?
 This spreadsheet introduces a measure of earnings called Adjusted Cash Earnings (ACE).